Kareli, Madhya Pradesh: Literature

+Transportation

-By Airways
+Airways

-Nearest airport is Dumna Airport (Jabalpur Airport), Jabalpur (117 km) and Raja Bhoj Airport, Bhopal (220 km).
+The nearest airports are Dumna Airport (Jabalpur Airport), Jabalpur (117 km) and Raja Bhoj Airport, Bhopal (220 km).

-By Roadways
+Roadways

 Kareli is located on the NH 44 North-South Corridor (Srinagar-Kanyakumari) and MP-SH 22 (Sandalpur–Hoshangabad-Piparia-Narsinghpur–Jabalpur-Dindori) The buses from and to Jabalpur, Bhopal, Indore, Chhindwara, Narsinghpur, Gadarwara, Sagar, Pipariya, Hoshangabad are available.

-By Railways
+Railways

-Kareli has very well connectivity with the rail network of India, located between Mumbai-Allahabad-Kolkata Rail Route, Many trains running between Mumbai, Jabalpur, Allahabad has stoppage at Kareli Railway Station.
+Kareli has a well connectivity with the rail network of India, located between Mumbai-Allahabad-Kolkata Rail Route, Many trains running between Mumbai, Jabalpur, Allahabad has stoppage at Kareli Railway Station.

 Kareli railway station is under the Jabalpur railway division of West Central Railway zone.
-In 1869–71, brothers, Ladhha Bharmal Chawda and Ramji Bharmal Chawda of Chandiya were the main contractors for Great Indian Peninsula Railway.
+In 1869–71, brothers Ladhha Bharmal Chawda and Ramji Bharmal Chawda of Chandiya were the main contractors for Great Indian Peninsula Railway.
 The railway built 153 miles long railway track from Itarsi to Jabalpur.
 The station of Kareli along with Bagra Tawa, Sohagpur, Pipariya, Gadarwara were also built by them.

 With completion of this line on 7 March 1870, the Great Indian Peninsula Railway got connected with East Indian Railway network with Jubbulpore (Jabalpur) as the Junction.

-Kareli has very well connected by Indian Railways, with a facility of daily running trains for New Delhi, Mumbai, Kolkata, Bhopal, Indore, Jabalpur, Itarsi, Gwalior, Allahabad, Varanasi, Patna and several other places in India.
+Kareli has daily running trains for New Delhi, Mumbai, Kolkata, Bhopal, Indore, Jabalpur, Itarsi, Gwalior, Allahabad, Varanasi, Patna and several other places in India.

-The nearest junction is Itarsi (145 km), one of the biggest junctions in India and several trains pass from this station (Itarsi) while going from north to south or east to west and another nearest is junction Jabalpur (100 km) which is also the zonal office of the west central rail zone.
+The nearest junction is Itarsi (145 km), one of the biggest junctions in India.
+Another near junction is Jabalpur (100 km) which is also the zonal office of the west central rail zone.